Image Tagging – Where to begin?

 Metadata provides a more laser-focused way of finding image files that opens up a web of different ways that they can be discovered.
 Manual searching is minimized, with team members empowered with a smarter way to find the images they’re looking for.

 Metadata provides context like the who, what, and where of a file, giving those searching insights that go beyond a file name.
 It guides those searching with more precise information, making it easier to discover the exact images that they require.
 Quality photo management software also makes it possible to include technical metadata such as image format, size, file location, as well as access permissions.
 Between contextual and technical metadata, those searching for image files have all the markers they need to lead them in the right direction.

 The following tips are designed to assist your team in understanding how to effectively execute an image tagging strategy.
 We want to help you in developing the know-how to be successful and avoid metadata management mistakes.
 Every company is going to require different tagging structures, and what’s ultimately the most important is identifying what works the best and sticking with it.

 7 Image Tagging Tips

-A document tag management tool helps team members in organizing and looking for images faster with greater accuracy and consistency.
+A digital asset tag management tool helps team members in organizing and looking for images faster with greater accuracy and consistency.
 This saves them from having to tediously go through file paths in hopes of landing on what they’re searching for or seems close enough.

 Digitile makes it possible to categorize tags thematically into groups.
-Tagging and categorization allow for sophisticated interrelationships that standard ways of file management can’t.
-There are multiple paths in discovering files allowing for a more efficient way for team members to find what they’re looking for when they need it.
-Companies are turning to Digitile to achieve faster time to market, greater team productivity and significant cost savings.
+Tagging and categorization allow for sophisticated interrelationships that standard ways of digital asset management can’t.
+There are multiple paths to discover digital assets allowing for a more efficient way for team members to find what they’re looking for when they need it.
+Companies are turning to Digitile to achieve faster time to market, greater team productivity, and significant cost savings.
 Imagine what you can do with image tags.